rajdeeppandhare/CLAUDE-SKILLS/README.md

   <summary>🐳 <strong>Docker Ship</strong></summary>

 _Short overview:_
 A Docker containerization skill for Claude that analyzes your application, generates production-ready Dockerfiles, docker-compose configurations, and deployment instructions.
-Turn any project int[...]
+Turn any project into a shippable container in minutes.

 - **Key features:**
     - 🔍 Analyzes your codebase to detect tech stack, dependencies, and runtime requirements